What Kind of Website

 Your business has to have a website, right?
 It’s become an assumption in the modern world that if you’re in business and you’re serious, you’ll have a website.

-So most businesses accept they need a website … but what kind of website?
+So, most businesses accept they need a website … but what kind of website?
 Elsewhere on the Yorkshire Powerhouse, we’ve published a guide to deciding whether you should design your own site (normally using a templated system) or whether you should employ a professional designer / developer.
-But an essential decision to also make is what ‘kind’ of website should you use.
+But an essential decision to also make is what kind of website should you use.

 The decision is normally quite simple and should be based on what’s right for your client (not what’s right for you!).
 Your client is using the internet for two reasons … to make a purchase or to research possible suppliers of a product or service.
 As such, you need to make sure your website is providing the right kind of information.
+And makes it as simple and tempting as possible for a visitor to engage with your services or buy your product.

 Here’s the Yorkshire Powerhouse guide to the different kinds of website and why you might consider them: